rolowilde/lcmirror/README.md

 based on which all the other options will be dynamically loaded with defaults.
 Then, the actual mirror role has to specify the source url to pull from.
 See all configurable vars and assumed defaults in mirrorsync's main tasks file.

+### mirrors

+Several repositories may be implemented in a single role, like debian (archive and cdimage), toggleable with respective vars.

+If a certain distribution's maintainers provide their recommended suite of sync scripts, those are preferred to the generic `mirrorsync`.

+### services

+#### rsyncd

+Installs and configures an Rsync server to let others sync from you.

+> [!WARNING]
+> The config file is overwritten every time this role runs.
+Mirror roles are
+> expected to import this role with `tasks_from` set to `module.yml` and
+> appropriate vars passed to the role to ensure the respective rsync module
+> is appended to the config.

+#### vsftpd

+Install and configures an FTP server for browsing as anonymous user only.

 ## License